-Students will complete two required projects during the 6-week Family Medicine Clerkship.
-For both projects, the student has a may choose a project from two options with the guidance of the Clerkship Faculty and Clerkship Director.
+The second project was designed to enhance communication skills in the patient care setting.
+The student may choose a project from two options with the guidance of Clerkship Faculty and Clerkship Director.

-The first project is focused on communication and the second project is related to delivering patient care within our current health care system.
+The third project is related to delivering patient care within our current health care system.
+The student may choose a project from two options with the guidance of Clerkship Faculty and Clerkship Director.